IMTtugraz/PySeus/docs/source/usage/startup.rst

 **NIfTI files**: Pyseus will accept NIFTI-1 and NIfTI-2 *.nii* files.

-If you need to extend PySeus to use other file formats, see `Development / Formats<formats>`_.
+If you need to extend PySeus to use other file formats, see `Development / Formats<development/formats.html>`_.

 Data conventions
 ----------------

-Some formats, like NumPy and HDF5 allow allow a lot of freedom in how the data is structured; in these cases, PySeus interprets data like this:
+Some formats, like NumPy and HDF5 allow for a lot of freedom in how the data is structured; in these cases, PySeus interprets data like this:

 *Two dimensional data* is interpreted as a single slice, the first dimension